adamcooke/procodile/README.md

 * `start-term` - this will start up a new instance of the process, wait 15 seconds and then send a TERM signal to the original process.
 Note: it doesn't monitor the dead process so it is important that it respects the TERM signal.
 * `usr1` or `usr2` - this will simply send a USR1/USR2 signal to the process and allow it to handle its own restart.
 It is important that if it changes its process ID it updates the PID file.
 The path to the PID file is provided in the `PID_FILE` environment variable.

-You can see how to choose which mode is used for your processes below.
+As with `stop`, you can pass `-p` to define which types of processes are restarted when you run the command.

 ### Getting the status